Srigowri/FeatureSelectionNotes/FeatureSelectionNotes.md

 **Lasso Regession**
 - Add L1 regularization i.e the value of the penalty added is the absolute magnitude of the coefficients
-- L1 regularization introduces sparsity by shrinking the coeffient to zero for certain features
+- L1 regularization introduces sparsity by shrinking the coefficient to zero for certain features

 ```
 Note!!!: Linear Regression module of sklearn does not have regularization, hence import Lasso from linear_model